Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ![Task 1 Accuracy Trajectory](figures/fig5_task1_trajectory.png)

-The isolated pathway diagnostic below is measured on this same run.
+The isolated pathway diagnostic below is measured on this same illustrative run.

 **Note:** this table reports the diagnostic accuracy of each pathway when evaluated independently.
 These results cannot be directly compared with the combined model because the final prediction is computed from the weighted sum of the output logits from both pathways.

 | Task | Slow-pathway-only accuracy (isolated) | Fast-pathway-only accuracy (isolated) |